thijsvanloef/Google-Text-to-Speech-Script/README.md

 A Python script used to convert text to speech using Google Text-to-Speech/Wavenet Please note:

-- This script uses WaveNet, this will allow you to synthesize 1.000.000 characters every month, synthesizing more will cost you money
+- This script uses WaveNet, this will allow you to synthesize 1.000.000 characters every month, synthesizing more will cost you money!
 - This Client is limited to 5000 characters per request.

 ## Prerequisites